River Bann: Lower Bann

 The Lower Bann flows from Lough Neagh at Toome to the Atlantic Ocean at Barmouth, located behind Portstewart Golf Club, between Portstewart and Castlerock.
 The Lower Bann is 64 km long and is a canalised waterway, with five navigation locks, at Toome, Portna, Movanagher, Carnroe and Castleroe.
 The river is very popular with water sports enthusiasts, anglers and cruisers and has minimal commercial traffic.
 It acts as most of the border between County Antrim and County Londonderry.
 The only commercial port on the river is at Coleraine.
 Ships from Londonderry Port and the Port of Belfast transfer coal and scrap metal.

-Major tributaries include the Clady River, Grillagh River, Knockoneil River, Inveroe River, Agivey River, Aghadowey River, Macosquinn River, Ballymoney River and Articlave River.

 The water level on the Lower Bann is controlled by the Rivers Agency using gates situated at Portna (near Kilrea) and The Cutts at Coleraine.

+Lower Bann tributaries

+Major tributaries include the Clady River Inveroe Burn, Agivey River, Macosquin Rhee River, Ballymoney River and Articlave River.

+Lower Bann bridges

+The bridges over the Lower Bann are: